DS-RF/Yambo_examples/README.md

 > ypp -y

-and in the input file we add y component of electric field and uncomment RmTimeRev:
+and in the input file we add *y* component of electric field (Efield1) and uncomment RmTimeRev:
 ```
 fixsyms                      # [R] Reduce Symmetries
 % Efield1